gaurav147-star/DSA-learning/README.md

  - implemented stack using linked list

 ### Day-20
- - learn prefix,infix and postfix
+ - learn prefix,infix

+### Day-21
+ - practice some problems in stack